Barto-dev/formurai/README.md

 - [ ] Add a getter with a list of error messages
 - [ ] Add a scroll method to error input
+- [ ] Add a showError method to show errors from backend
 - [ ] Implement 'formInvalid' and 'changeState' events
 - [ ] Сover the code with tests